mailpace/blog/content/blog/how-to-verify-webhooks-with-elliptic-key-cryptography-ed25519.md

 }
 ```

-That's pretty much all we do on our end.
+Aside from some glue code to pull this together, that's pretty much all we do on our end.

 ## How to verify our webhooks